mucan54/jupyter-actions/README.md

 ## Overview

+This repository acts as a demo for implementing some Continuous Integration testing with GitHub Actions for a project containing / based on Jupyter notebooks.

+This contains features addressing the following three ideas:
+1. Ensure reproducible results / environments.
+(Solved by using conda)
+2. Avoid pushing notebooks with cell outputs.
+(Solved by using pre-commit git hooks)
+3. Avoid merging notebooks that run with errors.
+(Solved by using GitHub Actions)

 ## Conda: `environment.yml`

 We're using conda for package management.
 The YAML file `environment.yml` contains a specification for Python packages, etc, that need to be installed for this repository to run correctly.